Mette Iversen Sahlholdt

-Mette Iversen Sahlholdt (born 22 July 1977) is a Retired Danish handball player, who last played for Nykøbing Falster and the Danish national team.
+Mette Iversen Sahlholdt (born 22 July 1977) is a retired Danish handball player, who last played for Nykøbing Falster and the Danish national team.
 She is a goalkeeping coach for Nykøbing Falster Håndboldklub.

 She participated at the 2015 World Women's Handball Championship.

+In the last match of her career, she won the Danish Championship with Nykøbing Falster HK, beating København Håndbold in the final.
+This was the first time ever, the club won the Danish championship.